Winter Outdoors Series

 Location: 58 Roberts Road, Norway, ME

 Roberts Farm is a multi-use trail system for hiking, snowshoeing, and cross-country skiing.
 When there is snow, they have up to seven miles of groomed trails.
-Their warming hut is open Monday-Thursday 1-4 pm, Friday 1-7 pm, Saturday-Sunday 10-4 pm.
+Their warming hut is open Monday-Friday 1-4 pm, Saturday-Sunday 10-4 pm.

 Pineland Farms - Sledding Hill